 My name is Kelly Jude Melerine.
-I am a stay at home dad of a seventeen year old autistic boy named Cade.
+I am a stay at home dad of a teenage boy with autism.
+His name is Cade.
 I quit my job in banking two years ago after going through a very rough phase with him.
-Since then I have become a jack of all trades to pay the bills.
-I juggle many tasks in order to keep a flexible schedule to continue my daily focus on my son.
+Since then I have become a jack of all trades just to pay the bills.
+I juggle many tasks so that I may keep a flexible schedule and continue my daily focus on my son.
 My wife Julee still maintains her job as an office manager.
 Her job provides additional income for the family as well as medical benefits.
-My son has made tremendous progress with me at home but it is a constant struggle.
+My son has made tremendous progress with me at home but it’s a constant struggle.
 However, it’s a struggle I will gladly face for him each day.

-I decided to set up this blog to tell a story that may hopefully help others in similar situations.
-I made the first step a couple weeks ago by establishing the blog.
-I just haven’t been very motivated to write anything since that day.
-Well it is now 1:26 am April 22, 2015 and Cade has been spitting non-stop for 1 1/2 hours.
-In addition to autism Cade suffers from migraines and with his limited verbal capabilities he doesn’t quite know how to say how badly he feels.
-I got him to take a bath a few minutes ago.
-A bath sometimes helps to comfort him.
-Now I am just waiting for the migraine pain reliever to kick in so my buddy can get back to being the giggling happy kid that lights up my eyes.
+I decided to set up a blog in hopes of helping others in similar situations.
+A couple weeks ago I made the first step by establishing the blog.
+I just haven’t been very motivated to write anything since then.
+Well it is now 1:26 am and Cade has been spitting non-stop for the past hour and a half.
+In addition to autism Cade suffers from migraines and with his limited verbal abilities he doesn’t quite know how to say how badly he feels.
+I finally got him to take a bath a few minutes ago.
+A warm bath tends to help comfort him.
+I’m just waiting for the pain reliever to kick in so that my buddy gets back to his usual giggly self.

-He is now saying happy phrases.
-This is a sign that the pain has subsided and my giggly buddy is back.
-Cade has certain phrases he says when he is feeling bad and others when he is feeling good.
-They are just odd phrases that would appear to have no significant meaning.
-However, in his world they mean everything.
+I now hear him saying happy phrases.
+“Happy,” by the way is a word that I’m not allowed to use.
+I’ll tell you about that one day as well.
+These “H” word phrases are signs that his pain has subsided and my giggly buddy is back.
+There are certain things that Cade says when he’s feeling bad and certain things he says when he’s feeling good.
+These phrases may appear to be of little to no significance.
+However, in my son’s world they mean everything.
 I hope you enjoy this journey into Cade’s world.
-Autism has many sides.
-I intend to share them all with you, the good and the bad.
-Now off to get him to bed and hopefully we will all get some sleep.
+Autism has many sides and I intend to share them all with you; the good and the bad.
+Now off to get him to bed and hopefully we all get some sleep.